 A Restored Victorian Home

 9 am to 4 pm Monday through Friday (unless there is a scheduled program or rental event) or by appointment.
 The garden can be visited at any time.
 A free-will donation is accepted for self-guided tours.
-Guided tours for large groups are $2 per person and last about 45 minutes.
+Guided tours for large groups are $50 for up to 20 people and last about 45 minutes.
 Accessible parking and entrance arrangements are available with notice.
 Please call 515.243.7063 to make an appointment for your group.

 Henry and Nancy C. Wallace moved to Des Moines in 1892 with their daughter Josephine when Henry became editor of the Iowa Homestead.
 They selected this home at the corner of 16th & Center Street, one of the oldest properties in the Sherman Hill neighborhood.
 The Italianate Victorian-style house was built in 1883.
 The Classical style wrap-around porch features Ionic Roman columns.
 The stacked bay windows and a second story balcony are typical of the style.

 Around 1895, the Wallaces altered the third floor for more space, adding two bedrooms, a hybrid mansard/hip roof and dormer windows, possibly for some live-in help.
 After Nancy’s death in 1909 and Henry’s death in 1916, daughter Josephine continued to live in the house until 1923.
 The house remained in the Wallace family until 1940.
 By the 1950s, the house was portioned into 11 apartments.
 The house was last inhabited in the early 1970s.

 An Extensive Restoration